amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Logarax was a factory in Czechoslovakia, when the country was part of the old [Eastern Bloc](https://en.wikipedia.org/wiki/Eastern_Bloc).
 Like everything else manufactured in the Eastern Bloc countries during the Soviet Era, this slide rule feels cheap.
 But it is quite usable.

 ***Logarex 27403-X Darmstadt***—The Logarax 27403-X is a late model, simplex Darmstadt with three $LL_n$ scales on the backside of the slide.
 But whereas the traditional Darmstadt rule has a closed backside and cutouts on each end for reading the $LL_n$ scales, the backside of the Logarax 27403-X is open like a duplex rule and there are no cutouts with red indices.
-The black indices on each end permit reading the $LL_1$ and $LL_3$ scales, the $LL_2$ scale in the middle of the slide is hidden.
+The black indices on each end permit reading only the $LL_1$ and $LL_3$ scales.
+The $LL_2$ scale in the middle of the slide is hidden by the frame back.
 This is a design blunder.
 So, to use the $LL_n$ scales effectively, the slide must be flipped to the front.

 ![Logarex 27403-X](./figures/SlideRules/Logarex27403X/front.jpg)

 #### Nestler (DE)

-Nestler was a German maker of high-quality slide rules.
+Nestler were a German maker of high-quality slide rules.
 They were established in 1878.
 Their wood rules were the stuff of legend.
+Even the very old wood rules from the early 20th century have a modern, minimalist look and feel to them.
 Of all the German brands, Nestler is my favourite.

-***Nestler 23 R/3 Rietz***—The Nestler 23 R is favoured by very illustrious scientists and engineers: [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), [Wernher von Braun](https://en.wikipedia.org/wiki/Wernher_von_Braun), [Sergei Korolev](https://en.wikipedia.org/wiki/Sergei_Korolev).
-The Nestler 23 R is a typical Rietz rule, with a typical Rietz scale layout.
+***Nestler 23 R/3 Rietz***—The Nestler 23 R was favoured by very illustrious scientists and engineers, including [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), [Wernher von Braun](https://en.wikipedia.org/wiki/Wernher_von_Braun), and [Sergei Korolev](https://en.wikipedia.org/wiki/Sergei_Korolev).
+It is a typical Rietz rule, with a typical Rietz scale layout.
+Perhaps it was this simplicity that attracted these greatest scientific minds of the 20th century.

 ![Nestler 23 R](./figures/SlideRules/Nestler23R/front.jpg)

 Yet, there is something subversively quirky about the Nestler 23 R. Being of the classic German simplex design, this slide rule is thick enough to have space on the top and bottom edges of the frame for additional scales.
 The Nestler 23 R has a 27-cm ruler scale on the top edge of the frame and the bottom edge of the frame is either blank or has a $1:25$ scale.
 The $1:25$ scale is $27.2$ cm in length, and is divided linearly into $7$ major divisions.
 I do not know the purpose of this quirky scale.

 ***Nestler 0210 Darmstadt***—Of the Nestler slide rules I own, the Nestler 0210 is my favourite.
 This slide rule is minimalistic, but powerful.
 The backside of the slide has the $LL_n$ scale typical of Darmstadt rules.
 And given its classic German simplex proportions, the thick edges sport more useful rules.
 The top edge of the frame holds the 27-cm ruler scale and the $L$ scale.
 The bottom edge of the frame holds the $S$ and $T$ scales.
+This design is practical, logical, and compact.

 ![Nestler 0210](./figures/SlideRules/Nestler0210/front.jpg)

 ***Nestler 0292 Multimath-Duplex***—I like the appearance of Nestler slide rules for their understated elegance and subtle power.
-Being a late model advanced log-log duplex engineering rule, the Nestler 0292 possesses the same computing power as the top-of-the-line models from other manufacturers: Aristo 0969, FC 2/83 N, K&E 68-1100, Pickett N3-ES, et al. In my view, the Nester 0292 beats them all in both usability and beauty.
-No offence meant to those who admire the FC 2/83 N's looks; I like that slide rule very well, only not as much as the Nestler 0292.
+Being a late model advanced log-log duplex engineering rule, the Nestler 0292 possesses the same computing power as those top-of-the-line models from other manufacturers: Aristo 0969, FC 2/83 N, K&E 68-1100, Pickett N3-ES, et al. In my view, the Nester 0292 beats them all in both usability and beauty.
+No offence intended to those who admire the FC 2/83 N's looks; indeed, I like that slide rule very well, only not as much as I like the Nestler 0292.
 Whereas the FC 2/83 N shouts out its power, the Nestler 0292 expresses its power, quietly.
-It is much slimmer than the FC 2/83 N, so it feels more comfortable in the hand, especially for those of us who grew up on smaller rules, like the Aristo 0968.
+It is appreciably slimmer than the FC 2/83 N, so it feels more comfortable in the hand, especially for those of us who grew up on smaller rules, like the Aristo 0968.
 And it employs only one colour, the pale green background, which covers both sides of the slide.
 I am of the opinion that the Nestler 0292 is an embodiment of engineering philosophy: elegant simplicity, effortless efficiency, quiet power.

 ![Nestler 0292](./figures/SlideRules/Nestler0292/front.jpg)

 #### Pickett & Eckel (US)

-Pickett, established in 1943, was the newcomer to the American slide rule scene.
+Pickett, established in 1943, were a newcomer to the American slide rule market.
 Their signature material was aluminium.
-And most of their rules bore their trade-dress Eye-Saver Yellow.
+And most of their rules wore their trade-dress, the Pickett Eye-Saver Yellow.
 To be honest, I detest the cold, sharp edges of the aluminium and the gaudy eye-slayer yellow.
 But loads of American engineers fancy Pickett rules.
-Not withstanding my dislike, this slide rule is a solid performer.
+Not withstanding my opinion, this slide rule is a solid performer.
 Aluminium is thermally much more stable than wood.
-And it is virtually indestructible.
+And it is well-neigh indestructible.
 Nevertheless, Pickett aluminium rules feel cheap to me.
-My apologies to NASA, who used, with great success, the Pickett N600-ES, a pared-down, pocket version of the Pickett N3-ES, on all the Apollo missions.
+My apologies to NASA who, for their the Apollo missions, chose the [Pickett N600-ES](https://americanhistory.si.edu/collections/search/object/nmah_694174), a pared-down, pocket version of the Pickett N3-ES.

-***Pickett N3-ES Power Log Exponential Log Log Dual-Base***—The Pickett N3-ES is a late model log-log duplex engineering slide rule.
-It is a rather wide straight rule.
+***Pickett N3-ES Power Log Exponential***—The Pickett N3-ES is a late model log-log duplex engineering slide rule.
 Like its competitors, it has eight $LL$ scales.
 Pickett cleverly stacked the $LL_n$ and $LL_{0n}$ scales on the same line—$LL_0$ is paired with $LL_{00}$, $LL_1$ with $LL_{01}$, and so on—thus yielding a more logical, and space-saving, scale layout.
 But it could be argued that stacked scales are more difficult to read.
 To each his own.

 ![Pickett N3-ES](./figures/SlideRules/PickettN3ES/front.jpg)

 I rather like this stacked scale layout.
-But I cannot countenance the cheap feel and the rude colour of this slide rule.
-And it is significantly wider and heavier compared to the late model German log-log duplex rules.
-That makes the Pickett N3-ES cumbersome to use.
+But I cannot countenance the economy feel and the impertinent colour of this slide rule.
+And it is significantly wider and weightier, compared to the late model German log-log duplex rules.
+So, the Pickett N3-ES is cumbersome and cheap, but reliable and stout.

-***Pickett N4-ES Vector Log Log Dual-Base***—The Pickett N4-ES is the vectorised version of the Pickett N3-ES.
+***Pickett N4-ES Vector Log Log Dual-Based Speed Rule***—The Pickett N4-ES is the vectorised version of the Pickett N3-ES.
 As such, the Pickett N4-ES adds the hyperbolic $Sh$ and $Th$ scales.
-It is peculiar that this slide rule labels its $LL$ scales from $LL_1$-$LL_{01}$ to $LL_4$-$LL_{04}$, instead of the more conventional labelling, which goes from $LL_0$-$LL_{00}$ to $LL_3$-$LL_{03}$.
+It is peculiar, though, that this slide rule labels its $LL$ scales from $LL_1$-$LL_{01}$ to $LL_4$-$LL_{04}$, instead of employing the more conventional scheme, which goes from $LL_0$-$LL_{00}$ to $LL_3$-$LL_{03}$.
 I dislike this slide rule, too.

 ![Pickett N4-ES](./figures/SlideRules/PickettN4ES/front.jpg)

 #### Post (US)

-Frederick Post was an American importer of Hemmi bamboo rules, which were sold under the Post brand.
+Frederick Post were an American importer of top-quality Hemmi bamboo rules.
+These bamboo rules were sold under the Post brand in America.
 Frederick Post morphed into Teledyne Post in 1970, and continued making drafting supplies until 1992.

-***Post 1447 Mannheim***—The Post 1447 is an honest slide rule fit for innocent high schoolers.
-It had the Mannheim essentials: $C$, $D$, $A$, $B$, $S$, $L$, and $T$.
-The $S$, $L$, and $T$ scales are on the backside of the slide, which are read through the cutouts on the backside of the slide rule.
+***Post 1447 Mannheim***—The Post 1447 was an honest slide rule fit for innocent high schoolers.
+It is of the traditional Mannheim simplex design.
+It has the usual $C$, $D$, $A$, $B$, $S$, $L$, and $T$ scales on the frontside.
+The $S$, $L$, and $T$ scales are on the backside of the slide, which are read through the cutouts on the backside of the frame.

 ![Post 1447](./figures/SlideRules/Post1447/front.jpg)